Two-dimensional anisotropic vortex quantum droplets in dipolar Bose-Einstein condensates

-The stability of 2D and 3D self-trapped modes with embedded vorticity is another challenging problem.
-Solitary vortex modes are often subject to the azimuthal modulational instability that develops faster than the collapse, splitting the vortices into fragments \cite{book}.
-The nonlocality can help to suppress the splitting instability.
-In BECs, stable vortex solitons supported by nonlocal interactions were reported for Rydberg atoms in 3D \cite{15Zhao}, microwave-coupled binary BECs \cite{16Jieli}, and dipolar BECs with specially arranged isotropic DDIs in 2D \cite{17Tikhonenkov}.
-All these solitons featuring isotropic shapes, an open question is whether anisotropic solitons with embedded vorticity (topological charge) may be made stable in the free space.
+The stability of 2D and 3D self-trapped modes with embedded vorticity is a challenging problem.
+Solitary vortices are often subject to the azimuthal modulational instability that develops faster than the collapse, splitting the vortices into fragments \cite{book}.
+The nonlocality can help to suppress the splitting instability if, roughly speaking, the wavelength of the azimuthal perturbations is smaller than the nonlocality scale.
+In BEC, stable vortex solitons supported by nonlocal interactions were predicted for Rydberg atoms in 3D \cite{15Zhao}, microwave-coupled binary BECs \cite {16Jieli}, and dipolar BECs with specially arranged isotropic DDIs in 2D \cite{17Tikhonenkov}.
+All these modes featuring isotropic shapes, an open question is whether anisotropic ones with embedded vorticity (topological charge) may be made stable in the free space.
 Anisotropic DDIs offer a possibility to construct them.
-In particular, spin-orbit coupling (SOC) has helped to predict stable anisotropic solitons mixing fundamental (zero-vorticity) and vortex components in the spinor-dipolar BEC \cite{18Xunda,19Bingjin}.
+In particular, spin-orbit coupling (SOC) has helped to predict stable anisotropic solitons mixing fundamental (zero-vorticity) and vortex components in the spinor-dipolar BEC \cite {18Xunda,19Bingjin}.
 However, vortex components play a subordinate role in the SOC system, carrying a small part of the soliton's norm.

-Recently, 3D self-bound states in dipolar BECs were observed in the form of quantum droplets (QDs), which are stabilized with the help of the beyond-mean-field (MF) effect, which is represented by the Lee-Huang-Yang (LHY) term in the respective Gross-Pitaevskii equation (GPE) \cite {20schmitt,21Chomaz}.
+Recently, 3D self-bound states in dipolar BECs were observed in the form of quantum droplets (QDs), stabilized by the beyond-mean-field (MF) effect, which is represented by the Lee-Huang-Yang (LHY) term in the respective Gross-Pitaevskii equation (GPE) \cite{20schmitt,21Chomaz}.
 The experimentally demonstrated QDs feature a strong anisotropy in their density profile in the free space, but they do not carry vorticity.
-Their counterparts, in the form of isotropic QDs, were experimentally created in quasi-2D \cite{22Cabrea} and 3D \cite {Semeghini,Salasnich} forms in binary BECs with attractive inter-component interactions, as predicted by Petrov \cite{Petrov2015}.
-The stability and shapes of these self-trapped quantum-fluid states are determined by the competition between the MF and LHY nonlinearities \cite {ReviewQD,ReviewQD2,ReviewQD3}.
+Their counterparts in the form of isotropic QDs were experimentally created in quasi-2D \cite{22Cabrea} and 3D \cite{Semeghini,Salasnich} forms in binary BECs with inter-component attraction, as predicted by Petrov \cite {Petrov2015}.
+The stability and shapes of these self-trapped quantum-fluid states are determined by the competition between the MF and LHY nonlinearities \cite{ReviewQD,ReviewQD2,ReviewQD3}.